Technologicat/unpythonic/doc/features.md

 assert frozendict() is frozendict()
 ```

-...but don't pickle the empty ``frozendict`` and expect this invariant to hold; it's freshly created in each session.
+*Changed in 0.14.2.* [A bug in `frozendict` pickling](https://github.com/Technologicat/unpythonic/issues/55) has been fixed.
+Now also the empty `frozendict` pickles and unpickles correctly.

 ### `cons` and friends: pythonic lispy linked lists